hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 }
 {% endhighlight %}

-Just perfect but we have a problem in case of using some other type for example class Test.
-During execution it will be downcasted to Syste.Object and we will not be able to use its members.
+Just perfect, but we have a problem in case of using some other type, for example class Test.
+During execution it will be downcasted to System.Object and we will not be able to use its members.

 {% highlight csharp %}
 class Test